Pakistan - Karakoram

 To climb Spantik it helps to be as fit as possible.
 Having a good level of fitness will allow you to enjoy the expedition far more and increase your chances of reaching the summit.

 Hopefully, by the time you book, you will have a good understanding of your level of fitness and how you cope with altitude and with the discomforts of an expedition of this nature as a whole.
 This expedition is gruelling and will be physically demanding.
 We have rated it as P5, T4 for level of fitness needed.
 Please check our fitness chart and recommended training regime.
+Several excellent training plans can also be found online to prepare you.
+We also recommend the thorough advice offered by UpHill Athlete too.

 What do I need to carry on the climb?